Timi-T/producktiv/backend/README.md

   "password": "helloworld"
 }
 ```
-- Returns: an error message and status code 400.
+- Returns: an error message with a status code 400.
 ```
 {"error":"User exists"}
 ```